vishalg0wda/pokeapi/README.md

 ./mvnw test
 ```

-- INFO logs will be written to STDOUT.
-- DEBUG logs will be written into `test-debug.log` in the project root directory.
+All logs will be written into `test-debug.log` in the project root directory.

 ## Configuration